 When transferring the design to stainless steel, lay the prototype tube on top of the stainless tube to be cut to measure the cut line.
 For best results, do this on a well-lit workbench as you will need to look directly down over the prototype to eyeball where the witness line needs to be marked.
 Align the tube bend, then mark a line about a 1/2" long below the joint.
 Carefully extend the new cut line to make it tangent for the actual cutting.
 Allow some extra length (approx. 1/4") in the cut for "tune-ups".
 Measure the prototype tube section length and then compare with the new piece before cutting.
 If there are any differences in length, go back and fix the witness line until the measurements are the same.
 Witness lines are also used when preparing two tubes for tacking together.
 "Clocking" of the tubes is absolutely critical, so three witness lines are made across the joint.
 These lines are used to realign the tubes after they are removed from the setup and tacked.
 After tacking, the alignment must be rechecked in the setup.

 Cutting stainless steel can be a tricky part of the construction process.
 There are many methods used for cutting stainless steel.
-We suggest using a 14" two-wheel band saw unit run at almost friction cutting speeds, utilizing a 1-1/2 horsepower motor for torque at those speeds.
+We suggest using a 14" two-wheel band saw unit run at almost friction cutting speeds.
+We run a “hot-rodded” 14” band saw with a 1725 rpm electric motor with a 2.5” motor pulley and 6” wheel pulley resulting in a blade speed of 2633 SPFM.
+You will need a 1-1/2 to 2 horsepower motor for enough torque at those speeds as stainless will bog down a 1 hp motor.
 Good service life is possible with carbon steel blades, 14-teeth per inch by 1/2" width raker set.
 Be careful when cutting stainless tubing with this setup as it cuts fast, but doesn't afford as much control as a slower speed would.
 When cutting on a band saw, line up the mark and watch for blade deflection.
 A trick for marking straight tubing for a cut is to first make the mark on the witness line with a hand-held tubing roll-cutter.

 Odd cuts, especially large diameter tubing, can be cut with a 14" abrasive cutoff saw.
 A cold saw that has a fine-tooth steel blade is best used to cut sections of straight tubing from stock.
 Because these cuts are true, they can be deburred and are ready for tacking.
 For cutting off tack welds, it is best to use a die grinder with a small abrasive wheel.
 A hack saw can be used for this as well.
 Just be careful to barely break through the tack weld without disturbing the actual joint face.
 Sometimes a light tap on the workbench is enough to break through the tack.